Genetic Testing for Connective Tissue, Skeletal, and Integumentary Disorders

 For prenatal diagnostic genetic testing, see the Genetic Testing: Carrier Screening, Prenatal Screening, Prenatal Diagnosis, and Infertility Evaluation coverage policy.

-For genetic testing for multiple congenital anomalies, see the Genetic Testing for Neurodevelopmental Disorders, Epilepsy and Seizure Disorders, and Multiple Congenital Anomalies coverage policy.
+For genetic testing for multiple congenital anomalies, see the Genetic Testing: Neurological, Neurodevelopmental, and Sensory Disorders and Multiple Congenital Anomalies coverage policy.

 Indications that are covered

 Single-gene and multiple-gene analysis for these conditions is covered when criteria 1-3 listed below are met:

 - Hereditary hemorrhagic telangiectasia

 - Marfan syndrome